Medically reviewed by Drugs.com. Last updated on Oct 1, 2023.

 How is hemarthrosis treated?

 - Rest may help stop the bleeding.
 Your healthcare provider may also want you to use crutches or a sling to help rest the affected joint.
 He may recommend that you limit the amount of time you rest the joint.
 Long periods without movement can cause problems such as muscle contracture (shortening).

-- Medicines are given to people with hemophilia to improve clotting.
+- Medicines may be given to improve clotting if you have hemophilia.
 If your hemarthrosis was caused by blood thinners, your healthcare provider may change your dose.
 He may have you stop using them until your blood clotting ability improves.
 Do not stop taking your medicine unless directed.
 A sudden stop can be life-threatening.

 - Surgery may be used to remove lining from the joint, or bone from near the affected joint.